OpenTreeOfLife/germinator/TESTING.md

     mkdir repo
     ln -s {location of germinator repo clone} repo/germinator ln -s {location of phylesystem-api repo clone} repo/taxomachine
-    # etc. for all four API component repositories
+    # etc. for all five API component repositories

 Individual API components (OTI, etc.) can be tested using the ws-tests/run_tests.sh scripts in the phylesystem-api repository.